zoran-cuckovic/beautiful-jekyll/_posts/2019-03-06-qgis-shadows.md

 The output will provide information on the **depth below the closest sun ray for each pixel in a raster DEM.** These values can be used to produce gradients of shadow tones, as opposed to uniformly dark surfaces.
 The best effect is made, as for usual hillshade models, when superimposing several layers in transparency mode.

-Natural shadows work best where hillshades tend to produce "elephant skin" effect; the first example is errored and gullied relief in Istria, Croatia.
+Natural shadows work best where hillshades tend to produce the "elephant skin" effect; my first example is errored and gullied relief in Istria, Croatia.
 Here, I'm using an elevation model styled with hypsometric colours, overlaid with a hillshade model and a shadow model.

 ![Istra-hillshade.jpg]({{site.baseurl}}/figures/Istra-hillshade.jpg)
 *Simple hillshade draped over elevation model.*